SooryaSoorya/react-forex-forecast/README.md

 ```
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!
+Your app is ready to be deployed!!

 ## App Description

 - Contains  App, Converter, Chart-view, Loader, Alert components in src folder
+- API used for currency rates [Exchange rates api](https://www.exchangeratesapi.io/)

 ## References